 A veteran with 30 or more credits will follow general upper-division transfer requirements.
 On occasion, Simpson University will encounter an upper-division transfer applicant with only military ACE credit and lacking any existing GPA.
-In these situations, the Veteran transfer applicant will enter a director review for consideration of provisional admission, once his/her admissions file is complete.
+If a veteran applicant is in this situation, he/she will be placed in director review to determine admissibility to Simpson University.